Short Answer

 Contract Snapshot

-The market resolves to "Yes" if Max Verstappen publicly announces his retirement from F1 before the 2028 F1 season begins, provided the retirement is intended to be effective immediately or prior to the first new season after the announcement.
-It resolves to "No" if no such announcement is made by that date.
-The market closes early upon the event's occurrence or the start of the 2028 F1 season, otherwise by March 31, 2030.
+The market resolves to "Yes" if Max Verstappen announces his retirement from F1 before the 2028 F1 season start date, provided the retirement is intended to be effective immediately or prior to the first new season after the announcement.
+Conversely, it resolves to "No" if no such announcement occurs by the start of the 2028 F1 season.
+The market opened on March 30, 2026, and will close early if the retirement event occurs or if the 2028 F1 season begins, with sources like ESPN and Formula 1 used for verification.

 Available Contracts